arjit95/cobi/README.md

 cmd.Execute()

 // Alternaitvely run the command in interactive mode
-// Add an exit command to the shell cmd.InitDefaultExitCmd() cmd.RunInteractive()
+// Ctrl+C to exit
+cmd.RunInteractive()
 ```
+You only need to wrap the top most command, to use the interactive mode.

 ## Contributions
 Contributions are welcome, this was my first experience with golang so a lot of things may not be up to the mark.
 Feel free to open an issue or raise a pull request.